 The tasting was very casual – just standing around talking to other people on a warm Spring day.
 This is Napa Valley personal at its best.
 We enjoyed a rich Chardonnay from 2006, an excellent Cabernet Sauvignon, and also their Meritaggio which is a super Tuscan styled wine (a blend of Cabernet Sauvignon and Sangiovese).
 Their flagship wine is the Elevation 1147 named after the elevation of the vineyard that this 100% Cabernet Sauvignon wine is sourced from.
 The fruit for this wine represents the best selections from this vineyard.
 One of their late 90’s vintages received an amazing score from the Wine Spectator which helped put them “on the map”.

 This winery actually started by exclusively making Chardonnay before branching into other varietals.
 We are glad they did!
-Their new winery and fermentation room has been completed – for a personal tasting and tour call for an appointment.
+Their winery and fermentation room are tiny but are a good size for their production needs.
+For a personal tasting and tour call for an appointment.
 You can sign up for their mailing list online.
 Visit: www.davidarthur.com